 - Custodial Services – Common areas throughout the Villages may not be serviced during power outages.
 Please be mindful of this during this time period.

-- COVID-19 Safety Measures – All COVID-19 safety measures remain in effect during PSPS Events, this includes wearing a face covering, practicing good physical distancing, regular hand washing, and no guests/visitors.
+- COVID-19 Safety Measures – All COVID-19 safety measures remain in effect during PSPS Events, this includes wearing a face covering, regular hand washing, and no guests/visitors.